csaade/Calcoolator/README.md

 # Calcoolator

-An iOS app made for the Zappos Internship interviewing process.
+An easy-to-use handheld calculator for iOS.

 ## Motivation and features